 - 1) I see the term CV on several lines of the finance survey.
-What is this referring to? - 2.)
-How should LLC's reporting as partnerships for tax purposes to the IRS report in IPEDS? - 3) What income tax expenses should my institution report if I belong to both a multi-institution/multi-campus organization and an IPEDS parent/child relationship?

-- 4) What value do I use to report plant, property, and equipment on the second page of Part A? - 5) What are allowances in Part C (Scholarship and Fellowships)? - 6) Are VA education benefits under the Post-9/11 or Montgomery GI Bill included as federal grants in IPEDS? - 7) I have an edit that says that Other revenue (or expense) can't be negative.
+What is this referring to? - 2) How should LLC's reporting as partnerships for tax purposes to the IRS report in IPEDS? - 3) What income tax expenses should my institution report if I belong to both a multi-institution/multi-campus organization and an IPEDS parent/child relationship? - 4) What value do I use to report plant, property, and equipment on the second page of Part A? - 5) What are allowances in Part C (Scholarship and Fellowships)? - 6) Are VA education benefits under the Post-9/11 or Montgomery GI Bill included as federal grants in IPEDS? - 7) I have an edit that says that Other revenue (or expense) can't be negative.
 I didn't enter it.
-What do I do? - 8) The financial records of my institution do not break down expenses the way they are listed on Part E. How do I report expenses for my institution? - 8) Operation and maintenance (O&M) of plant used to appear as both a functional and natural expense category in Part E (expenses and other deductions).
+What do I do? - Operation and maintenance (O&M) of plant used to appear as both a functional and natural expense category in Part E (expenses and other deductions).
 Beginning with the 2016-17 collection, it only appears as a natural expense category.
 How do I report the O&M that was allocated as a function (e.g., salaries and wages on O&M, benefits on O&M, depreciation on O&M, interest on O&M)? - My institution offered an early retirement program last year to faculty and staff as a long-term plan to reduce costs.
 An expense of \$5 million dollars was incurred.
 How should this be reported in IPEDS finance reporting?